Bringing Up Baby: Plot

-Some time later, Susan finds David, who has been jilted by Alice because of her, on a high platform working on his brontosaurus reconstruction at the museum.
+Some time later, Susan finds David, who has been jilted by Alice because of her, on a high platform working on his Brontosaurus reconstruction at the museum.
 After showing him the missing bone which she found by trailing George for three days, Susan, against his warnings, climbs a tall ladder next to the dinosaur to be closer to him.
 She tells David that her aunt has given her the million dollars, and she wants to donate it to the museum, but David is more interested in telling her that the day spent with her was the best day of his life.
 They declare their love for each other, and Susan, distracted by the moment, unconsciously swings the ladder from side to side.
 As they talk, and the ladder sways more and more with each swing, Susan and David finally notice that Susan is in danger.
-Frightened, she climbs onto the skeleton, causing it to creak, and then collapse.
-David grabs her hand just as she falls, lifts her onto the platform, and halfheartedly complains about the loss of his years of work on his Brontosaurus as she talks him into forgiving her.
-Resigning himself to a future of chaos, David embraces and kisses Susan.
+Frightened, she climbs onto the skeleton, eventually causing it to collapse.
+David grabs her hand before she falls, lifts her onto the platform, and halfheartedly complains about the loss of his years of work on his Brontosaurus as she talks him into forgiving her.
+Resigning himself to a future of chaos, David embraces Susan.